Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-components.typ

     [
     #nb_heading([Skid Steer with Omni Wheels], level: 2)
     This design uses a simple skid steer design, much like what is found on many types of small front loader vehicles.
 In order to mitigate the issues with dragging wheels on the ground while turning this drivetrain uses omni wheels, which can be pushed side to side as well as forward and backwards.
-    #nb_admonition(type: "note")[
+    #nb_admonition(
+      type: "note",
+    )[
       The ability to strafe refers to the drivetrain's ability to actively move side to side, and this design can only move sideways passively.
       ]
     #nb_pro_con(
       pros: [
       - turns easily